 However, there’s nothing stopping you going as far as the gates as Disneyland with your dog… In fact, there’s a great reason for you to bring along your dog: the Disneyland Kennel Club, or as we dubbed it the “Happiest Kennel on Earth”!

 Make sure you have proof of the necessary vaccines.
-Plus it’s recommended to pop back every few hours to check on your pet, including feeding them and exercising them (with a relief area inside the kennel).
+Plus it’s recommended to pop back every few hours to check on your pet, including feeding them and exercising them.
+(There’s handy relief area inside the kennel.)

-While Disneyland may not welcome dogs inside its gates, there are plenty of other dog-friendly sightseeing to do around Los Angeles.
-Check out these for starters..
+While Disneyland may not welcome dogs inside its gates, there are plenty of other dog-friendly things to do in Los Angeles.
+Check out these dog-friendly activities for starters..

 1. Hike in Runyon Canyon